gpontesss/tembici-backend/README.md

 flask run
 ```

-Make sure you're that you have dependencies installed.
+Make sure that you have dependencies installed.

 ## Dependencies
 + Python 3.7.3;